tx4x/orc/doc/config.md

 ; fails, re-establish service and switch to new Tor circuits ServiceAvailabilityCheckInterval = 10M

-; Instruct Tor to establish a new rendezvous point for reaching your Orc node ; every so often.
-This helps mitigate Tor relays in your path going down after ; a while.
-ServiceRefreshInterval = 35M

 ; When enabled via "renter" profile, bind a local bridge server that allows for ; GET and POST HTTP requests for uploading and downloading files from the ; network.
 The bridge will handle encryption and erasure coding for you.